| Slackers' Network Internal Documentation |

 Zephyr variable, it it exists.

-The second example shows that -s
+The second example shows that -s takes precedence

-over zwrite-signature
+over zwrite-signature.

-The exposure
+The exposure Zephyr variable

 affects a user's visibility, and is magic in that it can only be